ankushagarwal/oscondemo/DistributedTraining.md

 This should create a tensorflow distributed training job on the cluster.

 You can look at the running jobs by running: `kubectl get tfjobs -nkubeflow`

+You can look at the pods by running: `kubectl get pods -nkubeflow -ltf_job_key={job-name}`

+Here job-name is the name that you used in the previous step for defining the job.

+You can look at the logs of the pod by running `kubectl logs -nkubeflow {pod_name}`